jdyeakel/Lego/Lego_Nimbios_status.md

 **Figure 2** An example of the food web embedded within the master template.
-This network is just the subset of ```e``` interactions, and again is not expected to exist on its own, as a local community would be composed of a subset of living/nonliving player from the master template.
+This network is just the subset of ```a``` interactions, and again is not expected to exist on its own, as a local community would be composed of a subset of living/nonliving player from the master template.